 When interviewed by the Committee, the Vice-President admitted that a lunch meeting took place between him, Hon.
 Murungi, MP, Hon.
 Murungaru, MP and Mr. Githongo in his house.
 However, he could not remember when this happened and what was discussed at the meeting.
-He explained that his residence habitually hosted meetings, before NARC came into power and after, over meals with povernment officials and Members of Parliament that these were so many that he could not member the particular meeting that Mr. Githongo was referring to.
+He explained that his residence habitually hosted meetings, before NARC came into power and after, over meals with government officials and Members of Parliament that these were so many that he could not remember the particular meeting that Mr. Githongo was referring to.
 Hon.
-Moody Awori, MP however, mitted that during this lunch meeting he received a briefing from Mr. Githongo on Anglo Leasing as was baffled as to why there was still so much public debate even after his ministerial statement, it was supposed to have re-assured the public.
+Moody Awori, MP however, admitted that during this lunch meeting he received a briefing from Mr. Githongo on Anglo Leasing as he was baffled as to why there was still so much public debate even after his ministerial statement, which was supposed to have re-assured the public.
 For his part, Hon.
-Murungaru, MP said that he had so many meals over meetings at Hon.
-Awori's place that he could not remember the specific greferred to by Mr. Githongo.
+Murungaru, MP said that he had had so many meals over meetings at Hon.
+Awori's place that he could not remember the specific meeting referred to by Mr. Githongo.

-ongo informed the Committee that the investigations by the KACC were geared towards ing who was behind the Anglo Leasing & contract, in view of the claim that the company, already been paid a substantial amount of money, was possibly a phantom.
-According to the March, 2004, the key suspects in the attempted fraud had been identified as a result of the by the KACC.
-During the course of investigations, it was discovered that a further Kshs. was about to be paid to Anglo Leasing and Finance Ltd, which he stopped.
-Attempts to the transaction from the Permanent Secretary to the Treasury Mr. Joseph ver, were not fruitful.
+Mr. Githongo informed the Committee that the investigations by the KACC were geared towards determining who was behind the Anglo Leasing & contract, in view of the claim that the company, which had already been paid a substantial amount of money, was possibly a phantom.
+According to him, by 10th March, 2004, the key suspects in the attempted fraud had been identified as a result of investigation by the KACC.
+During the course of investigations, it was discovered that a further Kshs.
+300 million was about to be paid to Anglo Leasing and Finance Ltd, which he stopped.
+Attempts to retrieve documents on the transaction from the Permanent Secretary to the Treasury Mr. Joseph Magari, however, were not fruitful.